 - Secure battery compartments with tools or tape

-- Sealing devices with tape or tools will decrease the possibility of children gaining access to batteries.
+- Sealing devices with tape or tools will decrease the possibility of children gaining access to lithium coin batteries.

-- Store batteries out of reach of children
+- Store lithium coin batteries out of reach of children

-- A cupboard, drawer or locker inaccessible to your children is the best place to store your batteries.
+- A cupboard, drawer or locker inaccessible to your children is the best place to store your lithium coin batteries.

 - Learn more at: buttonbatterysafety.com

-A double blister around the battery prevents a child from opening the package without a scissor.
+A double blister around the lithium coin battery prevents a child from opening the package without a scissor

-In case the sticker warning is missed, the same warning is engraved on the battery itself.
+In case the sticker warning is missed, the same warning is engraved on the lithium coin battery itself.

 CAPT and BIPBA join forces to reduce risks of battery ingestion for children.